greghuang8/Geovis/README.md

 3. Read the comments.
 There can be multiple variations of the maps run - you can just run specific chunks of code to get separate results.
 4. Run all code in the shinyApp function.
 Go to "show in new window" icon, and click on "view in web browser" to use the interactive map.

-To run the shinyApp.R code:
-1. Assuming you have all the required files in the same folder, simply run the code in its entirety and follow step4 in the yyz_fra.R code instructions to view the shiny app.

 Please forward any questions or comments to gregory.huang@ryerson.ca.
+Find us at spatial.blog.ryerson.ca!
+I have a blog post there for more details on the project.